Ten-Four: An Open-Source Fused Dot Product Unit for Mixed-Precision GPGPU Tensor Cores: Ten-Four Microarchitecture

-Integer dot product operations require multiple arithmetic components already present in the FP datapath \cite{10.1145/2086696.2086720, cuyckens2025efficientprecisionscalablehardwaremicroscaling}.
-Fusing both pipelines eliminates the need for an arbiter and scheduling two separate execution units via the same interface.
-We support INT8 and UINT4 multiplication with INT32 accumulation, where products are sign-extended to 25 bits for accumulator compatibility.
-Rather than forwarding the complete 32-bit addend C to the final stage, we employ a novel splitting strategy that partitions C addition into two components.
-The lower 25 bits are summed in the existing third stage MOD-4 CSA accumulator, while only the upper 7 bits and product sign bits propagate through the pipeline; hence reducing intermediate register overhead.
-The final integer result's upper 7 bits are calculated in parallel with FP normalization and rounding, before concatenation with the lower 25-bit accumulation result.
+Integer dot product operations require multiple arithmetic components already present in the floating-point datapath~\cite{10.1145/2086696.2086720, 11261796}.
+Fusing both pipelines eliminates the need for an arbiter and scheduling two separate Tensor Core execution units.
+Hence, Ten-Four makes an effort to do the same by supporting INT8, UINT8, INT4, and UINT4 multiplication with INT32 accumulation within the existing floating-point datapath, by only adding minimal multiplexing overhead.
+While integer formats have their own class-wise shared multipliers, and simply pass-through stage 2, the significantly more expensive stage 3 accumulator is reused for integer formats as well.

+However, fusing the 32-bit integer addend C addition presents a challenge as it exceeds the accumulator width of 25+$\log_2$(2K) bits.
+We employ a novel splitting strategy to address this constraint.
+The lower 25 bits of C are accumulated alongside the product terms in the stage 3 CSA, while only the upper 7 bits (denoted C\_HI in Fig.~\ref{fig:tfr_datapath}) propagate through the pipeline, considerably reducing intermediate pipeline register overhead.
+In the final stage, the upper 7 bits of the integer result are constructed in parallel with floating-point normalization by adding the sign-extended overflow from the accumulator to C\_HI.
+This is simply concatenated with the lower 25-bit accumulation result to produce the complete INT32 output.